Jumanji - (Deceased Leopard)

 - A tour guide was video taped telling the tour that Jumanji was a former pet forced to walk on a leash.
-Is this not a lie by omission?
-Why not be truthful and admit that you were the "former" owners who made a pet of him and taught him to walk on a leash?
+Is this not a lie by omission since you were the "former" owners who made a pet of him and taught him to walk on a leash?

 The Evolving Stories

-Big Cat Rescue (Present - Altered After Our Video)
+Big Cat Rescue - Present (Altered After Our Video) - (source)

 Since he is one of the first black leopards you see at the sanctuary, Jumanji is used to quite a bit of attention.
 Most days, he can be found in the shadiest part of his cat-a-tat lounging on his fern-covered tree log.
 It is very easy to see how well black leopards camouflage themselves in the jungle since most people walk right by without noticing him there.
 People magazine certainly noticed Jumanji though.
 His photo was featured in an article written about Big Cat Rescue.